Cricket in Wales: Notable Welsh cricketers

 Alan Jones played a match for England against Rest of the World in 1970 which was later stripped of Test status.
 He holds the record for most runs in first-class cricket without playing a Test match.
 In 2020, he was awarded an England Test cap.

 In addition, Phil Salt has played ODI and T20I cricket for England, earning 50 caps across both formats, while never having played a Test match.

+Aneirin Donald has also played 3 T20I matches for England against Sri Lanka in 2026.

 England is not the only country to have fielded Welsh cricketers: Imad Wasim, born in Swansea, earned 130 caps and took 117 wickets for Pakistan in ODIs and T20Is between 2015 and 2024.

 Popularity

 Cricket has struggled for national attention in Wales, whereas Cricket is said to be the summer national sport of England and the lack of a regular national team has also meant that cricket has a harder time capturing the public imagination in the way that the Welsh national rugby union team and football teams have.
 Historically, cricket has also had to complete with Welsh Baseball as a summer sport especially in Cardiff and Newport.
 Despite these issues both Glamorgan and international matches continue to attract significant support.